Add flutter_data

 @DataRepository([])

-class Task with DataModel<Task> {
+class Task extends DataModel<Task> {

 @override